 When leaders walk through their patterns, waving their arms around as though leading their imaginary partner, they are effectively practicing memorization, which is good for choreography, but bad for social improvisation.
 They are ignoring responsive elements such as counterbalance, elasticity, reaction time, and adaptive conversation skills such as back-following, invitations, pattern extensions, and compensations.

-This ancient technique was originally intended to encourage followers to “keep their frame”.
-But since it is common for followers to have ineffective frame despite attempting to flashlight, this advice has been disproven.
+This old school advice was originally intended to encourage followers to “keep their frame”.
+But since it is common for followers to have ineffective frame despite attempting to flashlight, this advice has proven counterproductive.
 Due to the wider and more shapely slot of modern WCS, frame is better trained via connection drills that are disassociated from body position.

 The Deck of Drills